Make your own repairs to your home for free to save money on repair costs.

 Do it yourself and save a significant amount of money on your home repair bills, improvements and related housing costs.
-There is plenty of info and help available to assist you in tackling all kinds of jobs.
+There is plenty of info out there and ways to get help, all of which can assist you in tackling all kinds of jobs.

 For example, do you really need to pay $150 to have someone hook up your TV, or pay someone $95 an hour every time you have a clogged drain?
 Does installing software on your computer truly require that you pay a tech $129 to visit your home?
+Plumbers may charge hundreds of dollars to fix the flow on your tank.
 You really need to learn how to handle those and other tasks to save on home repair bills.
-By taking some somewhat simple steps, you can really save money and in some case get the equivalent of free home repairs.
+By taking some somewhat simple steps and doing it yourself (DIY), you can really save money and in some case get the equivalent of free home repairs.

-There are more resources than ever available for free out there, and many of them are online.
-They can help you do anything, whether it's changing your car's air filter or grooming your dog.
+There are more resources than ever available for free out there and many of them are online.
+They can help you do anything on your own (DIY), whether it's changing your car's air filter or grooming your dog.
 Not only can you save significant money on bills, but you will also get the satisfaction of doing a job with your own two hands.
-Even if you do end up still needing to call in an expert to complete the repair or service, knowing how a job is done can make you a smarter consumer.
+Even if you do end up still needing to call in an expert to complete the home repair or service, knowing how a job is done can make you a smarter consumer.
 Some of the places to look for help include the following.

-- Contact local non-profit agencies and charities in your area.
+Contact local non-profit agencies and charities in your area.
 Many community action agencies offer low or zero percent home repair interest loans, or even provide direct cash grant for them.
 Locations may also know of programs, some of which are run by volunteers, that can help low income families with repairs, in particular the elderly or disabled.
-Read more on these options.
+Read more on free home repair programs.

-- Take a course.
+Take a course.
 Libraries, community centers, colleges, and other local organizations will offer adult-education courses free or at a very low cost.
+Many of them touch on fixing a home.
+Or try an online course on Youtube, Home Depot, Lowes, or another online source.

-- Use online forums.
+Use online forums focused on home repairs.
 Participants in these forums are more often than not very knowledgeable and helpful.
 Often many pros are eager to give advice and help.
 And if someone gives you bad advice, many times someone else will probably come along to correct the error, especially on popular groups.
 We suggest you find forums for do-it-yourself and specialty Web sites devoted to the subjects you're researching, such as computers, automobiles, repairs, computers, or home improvement.

 Where to find home repair how to help and knowledge online